NielsGrove/SQLAdmin/Infrastructure/Availability Group/Architecture.md

 ## Availability Group

 ### ToDo : Seperate virtual net adaptor for replication

+At first with no DNS, but this could change when replication is set up with Kerberos authentication.

 ### ToDo : Kerberos authentication on SQL Server Availability Group replication